• Skip to main content

 How to make a pitcher?

-This recipe will give you either large mocktail or 2 smaller.
-To make more, simply double or triple the recipe, then divide in between a few glasses.
+This recipe will give you either a large mocktail or 2 smaller ones.
+To make more, simply double or triple the recipe, then divide it between a few glasses.
 How much you can make at the time will also depend on how big your blender container is!

 Can I make it ahead?